himanshurajora/logger/README.md

 # Logger

 Again a minimal and small application made in a few hours for myself.
 Solves my personal problem of daily logging.
 Replacement to ma-movie because ma-movie's ui was too complex and boring to archive a simle task.

 Logger is simple to use and looks nice

+Current Features -

+- Store logs
+- Time and date stamp
+- Time distance from now
+- Focus input when space is pressed

 Features to be added in future